 SOME BACKGROUND

-Beau Jest is one of New England's premiere theater companies, known for their imaginative productions and a joyous physical acting style.
-Winners of the 1995 Boston Theater Critics Circle Award and the 2010 Independent Reviewers of New England (IRNE) Award, they have long been recognized for their creative approach to theater.
-Whether taking a full year to create an original work, or interpreting an existing script, the company brings their trademark blend of physical imagery and innovative staging to every show.
+Beau Jest is a New England-based physical theater company known for their imaginative productions and a joyous physical acting style.
+Winners of the 1995 Boston Theater Critics Circle Award and the 2010 Independent Reviewers of New England (IRNE) Award, they have long been recognized for their iconoclastic approach to theater.
+It is an artist-run organization with a forty-year history of exploration and investigation into the role of the actor as creator, and the uses of movement and text to spark theatrical immediacy.
+Whether taking a full year to create an original work or interpret an existing script, the company brings their trademark blend of physical imagery and innovative staging to every show.

 landscapelandscapelandscapelandscape